New call-to-action

 MBS offers higher selectivity of separation without complex protocols or relying on costly and disposable lab-equipment.
 The process and outcomes are more stable than electric-field separation technologies or other methods of separation.
 MBS generates extended sample enrichment potential if additional analyses – chromatographic/electromigratory – are required.
 Liquid-phase kinetics are enabled, leading to enhanced isolation of targeted cells.
 Repeated washing processes are unnecessary, yet cell samples are generally pure, unaltered and viable.

-Separation of target cells with magnetic beads is compatible with the majority of contemporary life science/biomedical techniques and applications.
+Magnetic Activated Cell Sorting technique is compatible with the majority of contemporary life science/biomedical techniques and applications.
 Tubular cell sorting methods are gentler than alternative techniques, offering less threat of contamination from the host cell population or stress to cells caused by more complicated separation regimens.
 It is very adaptable, effective with small or large cell populations.

 Remember to download The basic guide to magnetic bead cell separation in order to learn much more about magnetic activated cell sorting: